subsquid/specs/rfc/02_assignment_lifecycle.md

 There is not much difference (5% uncompressed, 1.2% gzipped) between proto and JSON sizes, so JSON is chosen for simplicity and readability.

-Chunk names and file urls have a lot of repetitions, so a compression gives good results and almost fully mitigates the necessity to avoid those repetitions manually by inventing any string building patterns.
+Chunk names and file urls have a lot of repetitions, so a compression gives good results and almost fully mitigates the necessity to avoid those repetitions manually by using string building patterns.

 ```none
 s3://solana-mainnet-1/0221000000/0221000000-0221000649-9QgFD/balances.parquet